TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.search/basicservice90percentquota-public.md

   "recommendationTimeToLive": 86400,
   "version": 1.0,
   "learnMoreLink": "https://aka.ms/azs/search-limits-quotas-capacity",
-  "description": "You are close to exceed storage quota of 2GB.
-Create a Standard search service.", "longDescription": "You are close to exceed storage quota of 2GB.
+  "description": "You are close to exceeding storage quota of 2GB.
+Create a Standard search service.", "longDescription": "You are close to exceeding storage quota of 2GB.
 Create a Standard search service.
 After exceeding storage quota, indexing operations will stop working.", "potentialBenefits": "capability to handle more data", "actions": [
     {